pgosar/CyberNvim/README.md

 completely overhauling Neovim and the included plugins wherever it does not detract from the experience of using CyberNvim.
 As such, the distribution is easy to learn and should feel familiar to most people.
-With this in mind, the distribution takes care to ensure that every part of the configuration is easily understable, extendable, and rewriteable for those that love tailoring every inch of their setup to their specific tastes.
+With this in mind, the distribution takes care to ensure that every part of the configuration is easily understandable, extendable, and rewriteable for those that love tailoring every inch of their setup to their specific tastes.

 <b>User configuration can be as simple as copy-pasting your current configuration in the